jac377/startup/README.md

 -----------------------------------------------------
 ## **What I have learned so far**

+**3/1/2023** - *onclick=f()* is an attribute to add to my HTML elements if I want somethig to occur when a person clicks on that element.
+In this case, I need to created a function that will be called when they click it.
+For example, login().

 **2/23/2023** - JavaScript has a different way of creating Objects and Classe.
 I won't put everything I learned since I think it will be better to see the website for the instructions of this class.